ashutoshmjain/gita/src/mathuraChap01.md

 > Rich patrons from near (and far) used to send the very best to realize `śat` - the true and open source techniques.
 They conducted `Yaznas` to benefit from the outcomes, and shared a part of their inflows with congregation -  a consistent source of wealth to congregation.
 >
-> Congregation not only imparted the know-how, they also indexed the barter value -> 100 kilos of wheat for say a kilo of iron - commodity to commodity fair exchange - based on labor and bill of materials.
+> Congregation not only imparted the know-how, they also indexed the barter value -> a hundred kilos of wheat for say a kilo of iron - commodity to commodity fair exchange - based on labor and bill of materials.
 >
 > Legend says `Vaśiṣṭhas` had a magical cow - `Kaamdhenu`.
 It provisioned objects of desire - on demand.
 The truth, however, is the knowledge was the magical cow.